-- Fan Status Monitoring and Alarm: To prevent system overheat and system damage, the CPU, power supply, and system fans can be monitored for RPM and failure.
+- Auto CPU Throttling Function: Incorporated into this motherboard is a new technology to enable Pentium 4 processors auto throttling function.
+When auto throttling is enabled, the CPU with throttle down to 50% of its duty cycle when the CPU temperature reaches the threshold and return to 100% of its duty cycle when temperature lowers to normal level.
+This function ensures the best performance and reliability. - Fan Status Monitoring and Alarm: To prevent system overheat and system damage, the CPU, PCI, and MAIN fans can be monitored for RPM and failure.
 All the fans are set for its normal RPM range and alarm thresholds. - Temperature Monitoring and Alert: To prevent system overheat and system damage, this motherboard supports processor thermal sensing and auto-protection. - Voltage Monitoring and Alert: System voltage levels are monitored to ensure stable current to critical motherboard components.
-Voltage specifications are more critical for future processors, so monitoring is necessary to ensure proper system configuration and management. - System Resources Alert: Today's operating systems, such as Windows 98/ Millenium, Windows NT/2000, and OS/2, require much more memory and hard drive space to present enormous user interfaces and run large applications.
+Voltage specifications are more critical for future processors, so monitoring is necessary to ensure proper system configuration and management. - System Resources Alert: Today's operating systems, such as Windows 98/ Millenium, and Windows NT/2000, require much more memory and hard drive space to present enormous user interfaces and run large applications.
 The onboard hardware ASUS ASIC in conjunction with either the bundled ASUS PC Probe or Intel LDCM will warn the user before the system resources are used up to prevent possible application crashes.
 Suggestions will give the user information on managing their limited resources more efficiently. - Dual Function Power Button: Through BIOS, the power button can be defined as the "Stand by" (a.k.a.
 Suspend or Sleep) button or as the Soft-Off (see ATX Power / Soft-Off Switch Lead in 3.8 Connectors for more information) button.
 Regardless of the setting, pushing the power button for more than 4 seconds will enter the Soft-Off mode. - Remote Ring On (requires modem): This allows a computer to be turned on remotely through an internal or external modem.
 With this benefit on-hand, users can access any information from their computers from anywhere in the world. - Message LED (requires ACPI OS support): Message LEDs now act as information providers.
 Through the way a particular LED illuminates, the user can determine if a message has been received from a fax/modem.
 A simple glimpse provides useful information to the user.
 This function requires ACPI OS and driver support. - Peripheral Power Up: Keyboard or Mouse power up can be enabled or disabled through BIOS setup to allow the computer to be powered ON using your keyboard or mouse click.

-2.2 CUC2 Motherboard Components
+2.2 P4T Motherboard Components